The best FPV antennas determine the quality of your video reception and hence paves the way for an exquisite flight adventure.

 Circular polarized antennae consist of three or four lobes; thereby offering enhanced reception.
 They are also popular as skew-planar or omnidirectional antennae which implies that they are able to transmit equally well in all directions.
 So, the orientation of the aircraft does not affect the reception of your video signal.

-These antennae are also not adversely affected by multi-pathing.
+The best FPV antennas are also not adversely affected by multi-pathing.
 So, you can fly your quadcopter with seamless ease around walls and obstacles while getting top quality video reception.

 Circular polarized antennae are of two types – right hand and left hand.
-The right-hand circular polarized antennae will only receive signal from a transmitter that transmits a signal with a right-hand antennae and the left-hand circular polarized one will only receive the signal from a transmitter that transmits a signal with a left-hand antenna.
+The right-hand circular polarized antennae will only receive signal from a transmitter that transmits a signal with a right-hand antenna and the left-hand circular polarized one will only receive the signal from a transmitter that transmits a signal with a left-hand antenna.